 Confirmative evaluation is the process of gathering, analyzing, and interpreting facts and information to evaluate whether learners are still competent or whether the instructional materials are still effective.
 It urges educators to abandon linear models in favor of incorporating the evaluative process into every phase of the program.

 Confirmative assessment is a new approach to continuous quality improvement.
 Under this approach, students take assessments even after the educator finishes executing the instruction in the classroom.
 The ultimate purpose of confirmative evaluations is to determine whether the instruction is a success after a year.
 In addition, it also determines whether the technique the educators are using for teaching is still effective.

 Confirmative Evaluation: Its Scope And Purpose

-Formal schooling rarely does this, for a variety of reasons, including (but not limited to) practical considerations.
+Formal schooling rarely does this, and there are a variety of reasons for it, including (but not limited to) practical considerations.
 The main goal of confirmative evaluation is to ensure that the quality of a performance improvement program is maintained throughout its life cycle.
 It also aims to figure out how well each learner’s skills have been retained.
 It also determines if the learner’s competencies are still sufficient or whether they require extra training or some other sort of intervention.

 When Should One Use Confirmative Evaluation?

 When it comes to confirmative evaluation, there are two schools of thought.
 The first sees confirmative evaluation as an extension of formative evaluation.
 On the other hand, the second sees it as a different and independent form of assessment.
 This form extends beyond formative and summative assessment.